-Mailster - Frequently Asked Questions
+Frequently Asked Questions (FAQ) for WP Mailster

-When you want to use WP Mailster you don’t need to browse to a website, login there and do something to send the message there – you just use your favorite mail client.
+When you want to use WP Mailster you don’t need to browse to a website, login there, and do something to send the message there – you just use your favorite mail client.

-No, you do not need to purchase the paid WP Mailster versions every year.
 There is no problem with continuing to use your “old” installations/downloads – they will continue to work.
 The limitations/restrictions only apply again, when you install a (free) release that was downloaded after your subscription period over your existing installation.

 WP Mailster is a part of WordPress which is a PHP based web application.
 That means: it can not act/run without being triggered and it can not run forever when triggered.
 This is a technical limitation coming from PHP, not from WP Mailster or WordPress.